Skip to main content Skip to main navigation

 ngurrak barring is a 39‑kilometre arts and culture walking trail through the Dandenong Ranges, featuring eleven permanent artworks, five architectural nodes and storytelling signage along interconnected paths.
 The project is delivered in partnership with the Federal and State Governments.

-This major new public artwork is a collaboration between Tiriki Onus, a Yorta Yorta and Dja Dja Wurrung artist, academic and maker; Jenna Lee, a Larrakia, Wardaman and Karajarri contemporary artist and graphic designer and Jamie Ferguson of Aeroplane Workshop.
+This major new public artwork is a collaboration between Tiriki Onus, a Yorta Yorta and Dja Dja Wurrung artist, academic and maker; Jenna Lee, a Larrakia, Wardaman and Karajarri contemporary artist and graphic designer; and Jamie Ferguson of Aeroplane Workshop.

 Drawing from the Onus family archive, Thrivance: Then, Now, Next weaves together four generations of family history, activism, and creative expression that have taken place in goranwarrabil (the Dandenong Ranges).